 Unlike anywhere else in the rest of the world, there aren't any recipes that are passed down from one generation to the next, there are no celebrity chefs, no restaurants you can turn up to eat at and no sources of foodstuff to buy.
 It wasn't always like this as the expeditioner in the photo to the right shows tucking into a bumper sized boiled egg provided by a Giant Petrel in the 1960's.

 Food is however enormously important in Antarctica in the way that it always is when it's cold and those lovely salads and fruity treats of the summer are forgotten about in favour of thick soups, stews and high fat treats to replace the energy you lose just trying to keep warm.
 Here are some suggestions of foods that have some claim to be an Antarctican cuisine.

 Are there any typical Antarctican recipes?Most people in Antarctica are on national bases, they eat food that is shipped in from their own country and also bought at ports en route.
 All food is shipped in and prepared by qualified cooks/chefs in modern kitchens with modern cooking equipment.
 For much of the year it is preserved, though fresh fruit and vegetables are available when ships or aircraft arrive from beyond Antarctica.
 Some bases have hydroponic growing systems to provide a small supply of fresh vegetables and herbs grown under lights in the dark Antarctic winter.

-Having spent two continuous years in Antarctica in the mid 1980's over two winters and three summers I can say there are a small number of foods/recipes that represent Antarctica.
+Having spent two continuous years in Antarctica over two winters and three summers I think there are a small number of foods/recipes that represent Antarctica.

 Baking fresh bread in Antarctica, here in the 1960's, the closest you can get to a "fresh" food for much of the year.